• Skip to primary navigation

 Scribbling key points down in a piece of paper will help you easily connect every part of the conversations you had in class.
 Additonally, it will help you not to fall asleep in class as your mind will be picking up what it needs to jot down.

-6. Constantly Adjust Sitting Position
+6. Constantly Adjust the Sitting Position

 Sitting in a singular position can make easily fall asleep especially when you haven’t gotten enough rest.
 If you find yourself with drowsy eyes in class, you should start adjusting your sitting position frequently.